 Songs and performers

 We aim to have 16 contestants performing one song each.
-Each song should be written by or for the artist performing it.
+Each song should be written by or for the artist entering it.
 Songs should not have been available to listen to online before 30 May 2025.

 The contest is open to songs of all genres and lyrics may be in any language.
 Solo singers, rappers, duos, bands, one-off supergroups and featured acts are all welcomed.